TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 The audio hat is the Wolfson WM8960 as discussed in two of the other repositories here.
 The SSD1306 display uses i2c for communication and therefore a four-wire ribbon cable is sufficient to connect it to the Raspberry Pi GPIO connector.

-Modified python driver for SSD1306 in its 64x48 pixel version is now working after modified Adafruit library from comments from Mike Causer (modified display:SSD1306_COLUMNADDR, SSD1306_PAGEADDR), and Luma Oled (modified SETDISPLAYCLOCKDIV, SETMULTIPLEX,SETCOMPINS.
+Modified python driver for SSD1306 in its 64x48 pixel version is now working after modified Adafruit library from comments from Mike Causer (modified display: SSD1306_COLUMNADDR, SSD1306_PAGEADDR), and Luma Oled (modified SETDISPLAYCLOCKDIV, SETMULTIPLEX, SETCOMPINS.
 See stats5.py.

 <p align="center">
 <img src="images/newrpipc5.jpg" width="400" />